 What to Pack for Teens on a Cruise

 You might not realize it at first glance, but the ceilings in most cruise cabins are actually metal.
-With a set of magnetic hooks, you can stick them to the ceiling and then have a place to hang wet swimsuits to dry.
+With a set of magnetic hooks, you can stick them to the ceiling and then have a place to hang wet swimsuits to dry instead of trying to drape them over doors or putting them out on the balcony.
 Space is limited, so this little trick can help you make the most of the room you have in your cabin for about $10.

 Walkie-Talkies or Phones